lolmam/Phigros-Android-History/README.md

 5. **Unavailable version codes (They don't exist): (13, 40, 67, 75, 76, 107, 114, 117)**.

-6. If you need help, or have any older versions, open an issue or message me on Discord: [@lol.mam](https://discordapp.com/users/700052852047085649).
+6. If you need help, or have any older versions, open an issue or send an email at phigros@lolmam.top